Rainbow Days: Manga

-The series is written by Minami Mizuno, who began publishing it in Shueisha's shōjo magazine Bessatsu Margaret in February 2012.
+Written and illustrated by Minami Mizuno, Rainbow Days was serialized in Shueisha's shōjo manga magazine Bessatsu Margaret from 13 December 2011 to 3 March 2017.
+Shueishha collected its chapters in fifteen tankōbon volumes, released from 25 May 2012 to 25 April 2017.

-The manga is published by Shueisha and has been compiled in fifteen volumes since April 2017.
 A spin-off volume was released on 25 June 2018.
 A drama CD was bundled together with the seventh volume as a limited edition in October 2014.

 In February 2022, Viz Media announced that they had licensed the series for English publication.
 In France, the first volume was published by Kazé Manga on 3 February 2016 and the second volume was released on 13 April 2016.
 In Indonesia, it was licensed by Elex Media Komputindo.

-Volume list
+Volumes

 Anime

 An anime television series adaptation was announced in the September 2015 issue of Bessatsu Margaret.
 Tetsuro Amino served as chief director with Tomohiko Ohkudo directing at the animation studio Production Reed.
 Aki Itami handled series composition.
 The voice cast from the drama CD reprised their roles for the anime.
 The series debuted on 10 January 2016 with each episode 14 minutes length.
 Sonar Pocket performed the series' opening theme song titled "Best Friend" (ベストフレンド, Besuto Furendo), while its ending theme, "Rainbow Days!", was performed by Yoshitsugu Matsuoka, Takuya Eguchi, Nobunaga Shimazaki, and Kouki Uchiyama, the voice actors for Natsuki Hashiba, Tomoya Matsunaga, Keiichi Katakura, and Tsuyoshi Naoe, respectively.
 The anime is listed with a total of 24 episodes in the six Blu-ray and DVD volumes.

 Live-action film

-A live-action film adaptation directed by Ken Iizuka and distributed by Shochiku was released in Japanese theaters on July 6, 2018.
+A live-action film adaptation directed by Ken Iizuka and distributed by Shochiku was released in Japanese theaters on 6 July 2018.
 Rainbow Days opened at #3 on opening weekend and sold 87,000 tickets with a box office gross of ¥110 million.
 The film was also screened with English subtitles at the Japanese Film Festival 2018 in Australia.

 Reception

-The manga has over 3 million copies in print.
+The manga has had over 3 million copies in print.